Bioconductor/EuroBioC2023/content/registration.md

 ### General registration for EuroBioC2023 is set to open on June 1, 2023.
 Speakers of accepted abstracts will be prioritized.

-#### Tentative registration fees
+#### Registration fees

 Non-academic/Industry EUR 350,00

-Academic/Senior EUR 200,00
+Academic/Senior EUR 250,00

-Academic/Junior EUR 70,00
+Academic/Junior EUR 100,00

 #### Virtual attendance